Small living room with dining area layout

 Layout 4 – Dining Table Behind Sofa with Rug Zoning

-What makes this layout special
+What makes this layout work

-• A separate Rug is placed under the dining table
+• Another rug under the dining table

-• Two clear visual zones without walls
+• Two separate zones without using walls

 Pro tip